MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/ns-ndis-_ndis_miniport_adapter_registration_attributes.md

 Specifies the PNPISABus.

 #### NdisInterfacePNPBus

 Specifies the PNPBus.

+This parameter is irrelevant for intermediate drivers, which should specify 0 for this
+     member.

 ## -remarks

 A miniport driver passes a pointer to an NDIS_MINIPORT_ADAPTER_REGISTRATION_ATTRIBUTES structure in